 The Preserve is not only a gem for Plainsboro Township, but for surrounding communities as well.
 Residents and non-residents alike can enjoy this outdoor wonder.

 Open every day at 7:00 am.
 Closing times vary depending on the season.
 See "calendar" tab on left hand side for daily hours.

-The Environmental Education Center was constructed by Plainsboro Township through a fundraising campaign - no Plainsboro tax dollars were spent!
+The Rush Holt Environmental Education Center was constructed by Plainsboro Township through a fundraising campaign - no Plainsboro tax dollars were spent!

 The Preserve is a regional treasure that provides a beautiful, untouched setting to study and observe the quiet wonders of nature.
 It serves as a protected habitat for numerous plant and wildlife species, including those that are rare or endangered.
-View a photo gallery of the preserve and read more from the Audubon Society.
+View a photo gallery of the preserve.

 The following regulations are in effect at the Preserve and are strictly enforced by Park Rangers: